 The office of the Idaho Attorney General assigned a ballot title to Idahoans for Open Primaries initiative for nonpartisan primaries and ranked choice voting.
 The group is challenging the language in court.
 The Idaho Supreme Court has granted a motion to expedite a hearing on the legal challenge.
 Stay tuned.

 Vote Nevada, Better Voting Nevada and Nevadans for Election Reform got a ballot initiative on the November 2022 ballot to bring Final Five Voting (nonpartisan primaries + ranked choice voting in the general election) to Nevadans.

 Nevadans passed Measure 3 52% to 48% despite opposition from both political parties – moves one step closer to joining California, Washington, Nebraska and Alaska as the 5th state in the U.S. to fully empower independents by adopting nonpartisan, open primaries.
-It’s also the second state, just this year, to open its primaries to independent voters-after the Maine legislature voted in large bipartisan numbers to adopt primary reform in June.
 Nevada requires that constitutional amendments pass twice in order to be enacted.

 There are 652,000 registered independents in Nevada.
-They are the second largest and fastest-growing group of voters in the state and are 30% of the electorate.
+They just became the largest group of voters in the state and are 30% of the electorate.
 If passed on the second vote in 2024, Measure 3 will allow the state’s independent voters to play an even bigger role in the state’s political future.